nxext/nx-extensions/docs/docs/react/generators/library.md

 Skip formatting files.

+### skipTsConfig

+Default: `false`

+Type: `boolean`

+Do not update tsconfig.json for development experience.

 ### standaloneConfig

 Type: `boolean`

-Split the project configuration into `<projectRoot>/project.json` rather than including it inside `workspace.json`
+Split the project configuration into `<projectRoot>/project.json` rather than including it inside workspace.json

 ### strict